A New Novel: The Boys

 “Only people my age look back with sadness and regret.
 When you’re still young you expect without thinking about it that happiness will erupt at any moment, or at the latest early next month.”

-From the publisher’s catalog: Geert van der Kolk has lived and worked in the US for decades.
+Geert van der Kolk has lived and worked in the US for decades.
 His books and stories are often set in remote, inhospitable regions like Greenland, Papua or East-Africa.
 In DE JONGENS he returns to a place that’s in many respects even more exotic: the Dutch provincial town where he went to school.

 For other books click

-For a story you can
+For stories you can

-read online, click
+read online click